38 Weeks Pregnant: What to Expect

 Thinking about the baby’s eye colour?
 If the baby is born with brown coloured eyes, the colour is likely to remain the same.
 Although, if the baby is born with dark blue or steel grey eyes, it is likely the colour might stay blue or grey or could also turn hazel, green or brown by the age of 9 months.
 This is mainly because the irises of the baby may gain some pigment within the first few months after birth.
 The colour mostly will get darker, but not lighter.

-The baby’s length can be compared to a leeks length.
-38 weeks pregnant baby size will be over 19.5 inches and the baby will weigh around 3 Kgs.
+The baby’s length can be compared to the length of a leek.
+While the mother is 38 weeks pregnant, the baby size will be over 19.5 inches and the baby will weigh around 3 Kgs.

 Common Body Changes

 During week 38, the body experiences changes which signal the culmination of pregnancy such as effacement and cervical dilation.
 Some of these changes can be felt by the mother, such as the feeling of the baby dropping into the pelvic region.
 This can be identified due to the increased pressure in the pelvic region and reduced breathlessness.
 The mother could also have leaky breasts.
 A yellowish liquid called colostrum is secreted which is majorly composed of antibodies and has very less sugar and fat.
 Not all mothers experience this.
 This colostrum protects the newborn and is secreted even after the birth along with the breast milk.

 Symptoms of Pregnancy at Week 38

 Some of the common symptoms a mother experiences during the 38th week of pregnancy are listed below:-

 The mother can expect to experience cramps or the tightening of the tummy known as the Braxton Hicks contractions.
 If the painful contractions disappear as the mother switches positions, this can still be identified as Braxton Hicks contraction or practice contractions.

 Mothers might find it difficult to have a restful night either due to the aches or due to the anxiety.